benfluleck/Jobbatical-backend/spec.md

 ## /topActiveUsers

-Returns user info, count of applications in the last week and the names of 3 latest applied listings.
+Returns user info, count of applications in the last week and the names of the 3 latest applied listings.

 ```
 [